MicrochipTech/fpga-hls-examples/Training2/readme.md

-We can ignore the `printWarningMessageForGlobalArrayReset` warning message for global variable a in this example as described in the producer consumer example in Section 7.1.1.
+We can ignore the `printWarningMessageForGlobalArrayReset` warning message for global variable a in this example as described in the producer consumer example in the [section 'Producer Consumer Example'](#producer-consumer-example).

 The first example we will look at is the `no_dependency` example on line 8 of `instruction_level_parallelism.cpp` with the code shown in Figure